darioizzo/dcgp/doc/sphinx/index.rst

 derivatives, allowing to go beyond simple regression tasks and, additionally, solve differential equations, learn differential models, capture conserved quantities in dynamical systems.

-Beyond the standard **CGP** we provide two new encodings called **weighted** and **CGPANN**.
+Beyond the standard **CGP** we provide two new encodings called **dCGP-W** and **dCGPANN**.
-The first one adds weights to the standard CGP nodes connections, while the second one allows to encode and evolve a Deep Neural Network using the CGP basic idea.
+The first one adds weights to the standard CGP nodes connections, while the second one allows to encode and evolve Artificial Neural Networks, while learning its parameters too, using an underlying CGP representation.

 .. figure:: _static/expression_home.png
    :alt: dCGP expression